 Doctoral Capstone Project and Experience

-OTD students will have acquired scholarly competencies and in-depth exposure that will address and advance socio-political initiatives, inform clinical practice, generate high-impact teaching and learning and be disseminated via research within the inter-professional, cross-disciplinary practice and delivery models.
+OTD students will have acquired scholarly competencies and in-depth exposure that will address and advance socio-political initiatives, inform clinical practice, and generate high-impact teaching and learning via research within the inter-professional, cross-disciplinary practice, and delivery models.
 The doctoral experience includes didactic classwork and a 14-week doctoral capstone experience (DCE).
 This experience consists of hours on a site relevant to the capstone project area and starts upon the completion of all academic coursework, clinical fieldwork requirements, and doctoral capstone project planning.
 The DCE site will expose the student to one of the following areas: clinical practice skills, research skills, administration, leadership, program and policy development, advocacy, education, or theory development.
 By the end of this course students, in collaboration with the DCP, will finalize their individual capstone projects and then share and/or present their findings in appropriate forms or venues (e.g., publications, presentations, posters, etc.).
 Students will be required to maintain the same credentials and documentation as outlined in the fieldwork requirements.

 Because of the rigorous nature of the program, students cannot expect to work while enrolled full time.

 The following criteria must be met throughout the professional phase of the occupational therapy program: